Zefiro (rocket stage)

 Zefiro is a family of solid-fuel rocket motors developed by Avio and used on the European Space Agency Vega rocket.
 The name Zefiro derives from the acronym ZEro FIrst stage ROcket, conceived when this motor was intended to be used as first and second stages of San Marco program of the Italian Space Agency (ASI).
-After its intended use as booster was shelved the acronym was dropped and only the reference to the Greek god of the west wind Zephyrus remained.
+The name also references the Greek god of the west wind, Zephyrus.